My 6 Life Lessons Learned Growing Up

 When was the last time someone told you to go to therapy because you were depressed?
 Or the time when you need help on a project but you knew you didn't want to ask for help because you think it would be embarrassing and that your pride will fall?

 It's 100% fine to ask for help even if you think that you're weak.
 Actually, you're not weak.
 You may have that delusion in your mind telling you that people may say "you are weak" for asking for help but that's actually the opposite.
 I say that asking for help is the strongest decision you will ever make for yourself.

 When I was in school, I never asked for any help even if I didn't understand the question.
 I was too embarrassed to raise my hand up because I didn't want to seem like a "dumb Asian".
 In the end, I got low grades just because I didn't ask for help for those countless times in public school.

 At the time where I was clinically depressed, I thought that going to therapy is for people who are "weak" and I wanted myself to appear strong (hence I always put on a smiley face whenever I'm out in public).
 That getting help was embarrassing just because of my own stupid pride.

 I wished I did talk to my parents about going to therapy and it could help me earlier with my mental state than in the long run.
 I tried BetterHelp the other day and it really did make a difference in how talking to someone about your problems will be an actual relief.
 Once I start my new course, I'm up for that free counselling!

 3. Important Life Lessons - Follow your Guts

 I learned this sooner rather than later.
-I've seen many crime documentaries where younger girls get kidnapped by an older man and then later on killed.
+I've seen many crime documentaries and news where younger girls get kidnapped by an older man and then later on killed.
 I know, sounds disturbing right? (but crime documentaries are very interesting).